pkukulak/idle/README.md

 # todo

 - [ ] fix colors for gui-VIM
-- [ ] full plugin that includeds ctags/easytags for tag highlighting
+- [ ] full plugin that includes ctags/easytags for tag highlighting